ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

 util.inherits(Leaky, Writable);

-/* The destination stream is given as the first argument when
+/* The destination stream must be provided (first argument) when
- * instanciating this "leaky" stream proxy
+ * instanciating this "leaky" stream relay
  *
  * instead of using
  *   $ source.pipe(leaky).pipe(destination);